willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Consult the headset black screen troubleshooting flow chart below

+### One of the displays on my headset are black

+* If you're using an HDMI adapter, make sure it supports HDMI 2.0
+* Remove any USB and HDMI extension cables if you're using any
+* Make sure your graphics driver is up-to-date
+* If possible, try the Mixed Reality headset on another PC

 ### My PC or headset displays flicker, flash or remains black when using a Surface device

 * Make sure you're using a compatible HDMI adapter